rockyshek/ocs-source-code-and-operations-toolkit-for-open-cloudserver/README.md

 ## OCS Deployment Operations Toolkit
-The Open CloudServer (OCS) Operations Toolkit is a collection of scripts and utilities for updating, diagnosing, and testing OCS servers and chassis managers.
+The Open CloudServer (OCS) Deployment Toolkit is a collection of scripts and utilities for updating, diagnosing, and testing OCS servers and chassis managers.
 This Toolkit provides a one stop shop for utilities, tests and diagnostics that provide:

 - Diagnostics